Emergence of solitons from many-body photon bound states in quantum nonlinear media: Model

 \subsection{Full Hamiltonian}

 Within the 1D model the full waveguide QED Hamiltonian of the system is given by the following contributions

-The fist term $H_{ph}$ is the photonic Hamiltonian describing right- and left-propagating modes travelling in the channel with group velocity $c$.
+The fist term $\hat H_{ph}$ is the photonic Hamiltonian describing right- and left-propagating modes traveling in the channel with group velocity $c$.
 It explicitly reads ($\hbar=1$)

-where $\hat E_{R(L)}(x)$ is the bosonic field operator annihilating a right-going (left-going) photon at position $x$ and fulfilling the commutation rule $[\hat E_{R(L)}(x),\hat E^{\dagger}_{R(L)}(x')]=c\delta(x-x')$.
-Note that with this definition of the field operator $\langle \hat E^{\dagger}_{R(L)}(x) \hat E_{R(L)}(x)\rangle$ gives us directly the intensity of the field. $H_a$ is the atomic Hamiltonian which at this stage is not fully specified.
+where $\hat E_{R(L)}(x)$ is the bosonic field operator annihilating a right-going (left-going) photon at position $x$ and fulfilling the commutation rule $[\hat E_{R(L)}(x),\hat E^{\dagger}_{R(L)}(x')]=c\delta(x-x')$. $\hat H_a$ is the atomic Hamiltonian which at this stage is not fully specified.
 In particular, we will assume that the atom has ground and excited states $|g,e\rangle$ whose transition of frequency $\omega_{eg}$ couples to the quantum propagating field.
 Beyond that, the atom could contain additional levels, dissipation from other photonic channels (encoded in the rate $\Gamma_0$), auxiliary control fields acting on different transitions, or other terms independent from the interaction of atoms with the quantum propagating field.
 The atom-light interaction allows for the creation or annihilation of excitations on the $n$-th atom through the spin operators $\hat\sigma^n_{ge}=|g_n\rangle\langle e_n|$ and $\hat\sigma^n_{eg}=|e_n\rangle\langle g_n|$.
 The corresponding interaction Hamiltonian reads

 where $\Gamma_R$ and $\Gamma_L$, with $\Gamma= \Gamma_R+\Gamma_L$, are the single-atom decay rates associated respectively to the emission of right- and left-propagating photons.
 Here we explicitly distinguish the emission into the two directions to cover both the paradigmatic cases of bi-directional emission and chiral (uni-directional) emission that will be discussed in the rest of the paper.\\